Hidden fees & budget planning for property purchase

 Property Surveys and Technical Inspections

 Though not mandatory in Luxembourg, technical surveys are highly recommended, particularly for older properties.
-These inspections cost between €500 and €1,200 but can prevent costly surprises after purchase.
+These inspections cost between €500 and €1,200 but can prevent costly surprises after purchase—making them worthwhile despite being hidden fees that buyers sometimes overlook.
 Surveys typically examine structural integrity, electrical and plumbing systems, roof condition, windows, and potential issues like mold or inadequate insulation.

 For buyers considering older properties, these inspections become even more critical.
 Our guide on old property renovation versus new construction explores how survey findings can inform renovation budgets and help negotiate purchase prices based on identified issues.